 Where to stay in Sperlonga Italy with kids

-The hotel Aurora was amazing: the rooms were clean and perfectly equipped, the staff super friendly and the location excellent, just on the beach, close to shops and restaurants and at the bottom of the steps climbing up the hill (which meant we never had to go up the steps unless we wanted to!).
+Hotel Aurora is lovely: rooms are clean and perfectly equipped, the staff super friendly and the location excellent, just on the beach, close to shops and restaurants and at the bottom of the steps climbing up the hill (which means you never have to go up the steps unless you want to!).

 - Bring a baby carrier and leave the pram at the hotel when heading into the upper part of town

 - Load up on insect repellent and after bite ointment.
 In summer, Sperlonga has very many mosquitoes and they are a real pain.
 While not dangerous (they do not carry diseases) they are very annoying and especially on little children or sensitive skins may cause an unpleasant swelling.

 - Book chairs and umbrellas to get the best spot on the beach